Darling (2010 film)

 Darling is a 2010 Indian Telugu-language romantic comedy film directed and written by A. Karunakaran.
 It is produced by B. V. S. N. Prasad under his studio Sri Venkateswara Cine Chitra.
 The film stars Prabhas and Kajal Aggarwal.
 The music is composed by G. V. Prakash Kumar.
 The film follows Prabha, who, desperate to escape a forced marriage to a gangster's daughter, spins a tale of reuniting with his long-lost love in the idyllic Swiss Alps.

 The film was released theatrically on 23 April 2010, to positive reviews from audiences and critics.
-The film went on to be a blockbuster at the box office.
+The film went on to be a hit at the box office, grossing over ₹36 crore.
 The film later was remade in Kannada as Bulbul (2013).